GSto/digital-garden/notes/eponymous laws.md

 > "The number of objects an average human can hold in short-term memory is 7 ± 2"

+## Newton's Flaming Laser Sword Rule

+> "If something cannot be settled by experiment or observation, it is not worth debating."

 ## Parkinson's Law

 > "work expands so as to fill the time available for its completion".
 Same Parkinson as "Parkinson's Law of Triviality"